November 12th was our first Robin Redbreast Day

 We’re thrilled to be in our second year working with BirdLife International.

 Through Project Wingman, our ongoing partnership with BirdLife International, we’re proud to give Redbreast fans a chance to make a difference.
 BirdLife International has identified threats to familiar bird species, such as industrial farming, logging, invasive species, hunting & trapping, and climate change.
-They partner with solution-based organizations to help reverse the effects that humans have had on these species that are under threat.
+They partner with solution-based organisations to help reverse the effects that humans have had on these species that are under threat.

 BirdLife and its partners work in multiple ways to keep common birds common.
 One important way is by monitoring the conservation status of all birds for the IUCN's Red List of Species.